 That being said we didn’t want to completely miss out on Salvador, so we made sure we spent pre-carnaval (the weekend and few days before the official Carnaval) in Salvador.

 Salvador was crazy – in the most unique and culturally vibrant ways you can imagine.

 We went to the most popular pre-carnival bloco (street parade and party) on the Sunday in a neighbourhood called Barra.
 For kilometres and kilometres the streets were so packed you could barely move (Brazilians don’t have a personal space bubble and are happy standing right up against any stranger.)

 You must imagine millions of people in the streets.
 Some with costumes, some dancing, some drunk, some children.
 Street vendors selling everything from beer to costumes to body paint services.
 Music blaring from passing floats and a crowd of supporters parading around them.
 I don’t think a single person (of the millions there) was having a bad time.
 The energy was electric.

 Daniel and I partied all afternoon and until the sun went down.
 We realised as we were leaving hours before the parade ended (nevermind the after parties) that we are not nearly as good at partying as the Brazilians and we must pick up our game before Rio!

 We left dehydrated, drunk, but still buzzing and super excited for our next bloco!

 After spending a couple nights outside of the historic centre (purely to save some money on accomodation) we decided to book a Pousada (a small family-run hotel or hostel) in the centre for our last two nights.
-We actually found a great place right in the middle of it all with an awesome price, they are just a start up but I would definitely recommend this place.

 Over the next two days we got to be real tourists in the tourist centre.
 We wandered the cobble stone streets going from viewpoints to museums to historic churches.